 - Use raised beds on high condition flats, with shallow surface avoidance.

-- Efforts ought to be placed in to construct cement concrete beds.
+- Efforts ought to be placed to construct cement concrete beds.
 And walls of the irrigation canals to save lots of the conterminous lands from waterlogging.

 - Any on the banks of rivers long nonmoving trees ought to be planted and banana.
 A lining of channels (main canal, branches, and field channels).